Constraints on Axions from Cosmic Distance Measurements: Conclusions

 \section{Conclusions}

-In this paper, we show the axion-photon coupling can be strongly constrained by combining several cosmological distance measurements, including luminosity distances to SNIa, angular diameter distances to galaxy clusters, BAO angular size and etc. Contrast to previous practices parametrizing $D_L = D_A(1+z)^{2+\epsilon}$, we demonstrate that the axion-photon oscillation modifies both the luminosity and angular distances in different non-trivial ways, which cannot be easily captured by a single parameter $\epsilon$.
+In this paper, we show the axion-photon coupling can be strongly constrained by combining several cosmological distance measurements, including luminosity distances to SNIa, angular diameter distances to galaxy clusters, BAO angular size and etc. In contrast to previous practices parametrizing $D_L = D_A(1+z)^{2+\epsilon}$, we demonstrate that the axion-photon oscillation modifies both the luminosity and angular distances in different, non-trivial ways, which cannot be easily captured by a single parameter $\epsilon$.
 In particular, whether the non-conservation of photon flux affects a measurement is determined by the experimental observable instead of a universal cosmological parameter.
-This is the reason behind that $D_A$ from BAO dataset is not directly affected by the oscillation, while that from galaxy cluster dataset could be strongly affected.
-For the same reason, we avoid using existing results derived from analysis that can be affected by the presence of axion-photon coupling, such as $H_0$ from SH0ES.
-Instead we only use the determination of the absolute magnitude $M$ of SNIa from SH0ES.
+This is the reason behind the fact that ADDs from the BAO dataset are not directly affected by the oscillation, whereas those from galaxy cluster datasets could be strongly affected.
+For the same reason, we avoid using existing results derived from analyses that can be affected by the presence of axion-photon coupling, such as $H_0$ from SH0ES.
+Instead, we only use the determination of the absolute magnitude $M$ of SNIa from SH0ES.